MenaWANG/chatgpt-retrieval/README.md

 This repository is based on the work and demonstration by TechLead on ChatGPT Retrieval.
 You can find the original [YouTube Video here](https://youtu.be/9AXP7tCI9PI).

-I also added RAG implementation to the repo.
+I also added a RAG implementation to the repo.

 In addition, `pipenv` is utilized for environment management.
 Pls see details below.